pressly/goose/README.md

 # Install

-    $ go get -u github.com/geniusmonkey/goose/cmd/goose
+    $ go get -u github.com/geniusmonkey/gander/cmd/gander

-This will install the `goose` binary to your `$GOPATH/bin` directory.
+This will install the `gander` binary to your `$GOPATH/bin` directory.

 # Usage